libertylocked/chrome-extension-typescript-react/README.md

 ## What is new
 Forked from [chibat's original starter kit](https://github.com/chibat/chrome-extension-typescript-starter), this kit essentially adds *React* support for **popup** and **options** windows.

-Plus a bunch of other improvements like source mapping!
+Plus a bunch of other improvements like source mapping and a better build setup!

 ---

 ## Includes the following